mattshoe/stratify/README.md

 ```

 ### FunctionPatternStrategy
-Defines a `Strategy` whose processors will receive all instances of any `KSFunctionDeclaration` nodes whose name matches
-the given pattern.
+Defines a `Strategy` whose processors will receive all instances of `KSFunctionDeclaration` nodes whose name matches the given pattern.
 ```kotlin
 FunctionPatternStrategy(
     pattern = ".*SomeFunction",